RyotaUshio/obsidian-pdf-plus/vault/Obsidian PDF++/Bookmarklet to create dummy PDF files.md

-By creating a bookmarklet, you can easily create dummy files for external PDFs (see [[External PDF files|here]] for the details) with just one click.
+By creating a bookmarklet, you can easily create dummy files for external PDFs (see [[External PDF files|here]] for the details) with just one click from your browser.

 The following instruction assumes that you are using Google Chrome, but the steps are almost the same for other browsers.